tasinhoque/git-test/slide.md

 We have a collaborative session

-please prepare laptop or smartphone to join!
+Please prepare laptop or smartphone to join!

 ---